 1.4 Guidelines Relating to the Tax-Exempt Status of the University and Political Activities

 A basic responsibility of the University is to protect its educational function and the resources accumulated over many years through the generosity of alumni and other friends of the University.
 There is a close interrelationship between maintenance of the legal status of the University as a tax-exempt institution and fidelity to the educational purposes for which it is chartered and for which it enjoys tax exemption.

-Encouragement of an interest in public affairs and the furthering of a sense of social responsibility have long been considered important elements of a liberal education.
+Encouragement of an interest in public affairs and the furtherance of a sense of social responsibility have long been considered important elements of a liberal arts education.
 The University continues to consider self-chosen participation in political and social action by individuals and groups to be a valuable part of the educational experience it seeks to encourage.
 Such activities on the part of individuals or groups do not, and should not be taken to, imply commitment of the University to any partisan political position or point of view.

 To serve these objectives, the following guidelines have been developed.
 The guidelines are believed to be consonant with the traditional role of the University and to be in keeping with relevant laws.

 Members of the University community, as individuals and groups, have the right to exercise their full freedom of expression and association.
-Under federal law, however, the University may not “participate in, or intervene in any political campaign on behalf of (or in opposition to) any candidate for [any] public office” and “no substantial part of the activities” of the University may be directed to influencing legislation (Section 501(c)(3) of the Internal Revenue Code).
-The University may not endorse a candidate or provide or solicit financial or other support for candidates or political organizations.
+Under federal law, however, the University may not "participate in, or intervene in any political campaign on behalf of (or in opposition to) any candidate for [any] public office" and "no substantial part of the activities" of the University may be directed to influencing legislation (Section 501(c)(3) of the Internal Revenue Code).
+The University may not endorse, or provide or solicit financial or other support for, candidates or political organizations.
 These prohibitions apply as well to campus-based organizations.
 Therefore: